 Coffee Table Fortune Teller Box Tutorial by Sarah Whitmire

-Wire, 6 brads, ribbon or similar attachment to make drawer pulls,
+Ribbon or similar attachment to make drawer pulls

 Color Box chalks (matte ink pad ink)